flathub-infra/documentation/docs/02-for-app-authors/05-submission.md

 ## Before submission

+### Requirements

-Please follow the [requirements](/docs/for-app-authors/requirements) to ensure that the submission is technically and legally compatible for Flathub.
+Please follow the [requirements](/docs/for-app-authors/requirements) to ensure that the submission has all the required files and is technically and legally compatible for Flathub.

 It's best practice to make sure your submission correctly builds and runs locally with Flatpak.
 This will help you to fix any potential issues and